 The seasonal fluctuations in beryllium concentrations at AD-7 and AD-22 and cobalt at AD-22 can be attributed to variations in the amount of the aquifer solids that are in contact with groundwater as the water table elevation changes.
 When the water table is higher, more clay material is in contact with groundwater, allowing greater desorption of cations (including beryllium) from the cation exchange sites on the clay.
-In the case of cobalt, more iron oxides are in contact with groundwater as the water table rises, allowing greater desorption from both amorphous and mineral phases.
+In the case of cobalt, more iron oxides are in contact with groundwater as the water table rises, allowing for the release of cobalt from mineral phases where it has isomorphically substituted for iron.
 Thus, the observed SSLs were attributed to natural variation associated with seasonal desorption of beryllium and cobalt as the amount of aquifer solids that are saturated increases.